• Facebook

 The Impact of swimming lessons in St.Lucia

-You would think that living on an island, St Lucians would be strong swimmers.
-Sadly, this isn’t the case, and the number of childhood drownings has risen considerably over the last five years.
-According to the W.H.O.
-(World Health Organization) over 360,000 people die from drowning every year worldwide; over 90% of those casualties are in low or middle-income countries.
+Because they live on a small island with many communities situated on the water, you might imagine that St Lucia children would be strong swimmers.
+Sadly, this is not the case; the number of childhood drownings has risen considerably over recent years.
+According to the World Health Organization (WHO), over 236,000 people die yearly due to drowning worldwide – the 3rd leading cause of unintentional injury death worldwide.
+Over 90% of those preventable casualties are in low and middle-income countries.
 Every year, one or more families in Anse la Raye, St. Lucia, a small, impoverished Caribbean community, experience the trauma of their child’s drowning in the bay.
-In 2018, our St. Lucia community partner asked Global Volunteers for help turning this alarming trend around.
+In 2018, our St. Lucia community partners asked Global Volunteers for help turning this alarming trend around by providing its children with swimming lessons.

 We asked St. Lucia Country Manager Chemida Popo-Cox about the rise of childhood drownings in St. Lucia.